Everest Base Camp

 • NRP 100 For Nepali Citizens

-For those who are planning to carry a drone with them, you must get a permit from the Department of Tourism, the Ministry of Home Affairs, and the Civil Aviation Authority of Nepal(CAAN) mainly with the Department of National Park and Wildlife Conservation.
+For those who are planning to carry a drone with them, you must get a permit from the Department of Tourism, the Ministry of Home Affairs, and the Civil Aviation Authority of Nepal(CAAN), mainly from the Department of National Park and Wildlife Conservation.

 Travel Insurance

-To trek Everest Base Camp you must be insured with travel insurance even though there are no compulsory policies by the agencies.
+To trek to Everest Base Camp, you must be insured with travel insurance, even though there are no compulsory policies by the agencies.
 But for your safety, it's better to have travel insurance with you as it may reduce your cost of medical charges in case of an emergency.
 Therefore, High Camp Adventure advises you to ensure travel insurance for a better experience of trekking in the Himalayas.

 Challenges and considerations